Conduct policy questioned after Arlington police chief is accused of using racial slur

 So on Nov.
 15, Johnson held a second meeting and apologized for using the slur, the complaint says.

-The city’s investigation into the complaint, which was filed at the end of March, is still ongoing, said Susan Schrock, communications coordinator for Arlington.
+The city’s investigation into the complaint, which was filed at the end of March, is ongoing, said city spokeswoman Susan Schrock.